 Now the East perceives the West to be the home of the permissive society.
 Things change.
 The pendulum swings… You’re still thinking about cucumbers, aren’t you?

-The continued implementation of French Colonial laws means that travelling in Lebanon will always come with an element of risk for LGBT+ travellers.
+The continued implementation of French Colonial laws means that travelling in Lebanon will always come with an element of risk for LGBT+ travelers.
 Gay men have reported that they have had their phones searched at routine checkpoints, often ending in arrests and beatings for having gay dating apps such as Grindr.
 Lebanon’s Telecommunications Ministry banned Grindr from several Lebanese data networks.

 There are ways around this.
 Digital tools like Tor allow anonymous internet browsing.
-WhatsApp has end-to-end encryption on all its messages, and basic digital security such measures as a screen lock are all essential for gay travellers and locals in Lebanon.
+WhatsApp has end-to-end encryption on all its messages, and basic digital security such measures as a screen lock are all essential for gay travelers and locals in Lebanon.